enspyrco/crowdleague/.contributing/code-of-conduct.md

 ### PRs

+#### Reviews

+- 1 review is required for merging
+- The reviewer merges when they are happy that everything has been addressed
+- Please use "Changes requested" to hand back control until all questions have been resolved (avoids the ambiguous state of unanswered questions in an approved review)
+- feel free to leave a LGTM with some feedback but no approval, but please indicate why you are leaving the approve/merge to someone else

 #### Treat PRs as the start of a process, not the end

 - When you finish a PR you have setup the next stage, which is a collaborative process.